Download the Native Client SDK

 Make sure that the Python executable is in your

 PATH variable.
-Python 3.x is
+Python 3.x is not yet supported.

 - On Mac and Linux, Python is likely preinstalled.
 Run the command